Imitative Planning using Conditional Normalizing Flow: Method

 In this work, we aim to learn a mapping from a known prior distribution, $q(z_0) = \mathcal{N}(0,1)$, to the target distribution defined by the planner cost surface in Eq. \ref{eq:energy_function}.
 We formulate the mapping as the optimization as a reverse-KL divergence minimization:

 where $q(z_n |\theta, b)$ is the output of the flow model in Eq. \ref{eq:flow_log_density} and $J(z_n | b)$ is the likelihood of that output under the planner cost surface.

-We train the normalizing flow by obtaining the scene context feature vector from the backbone network as described in section \ref{section:scene_conditioning} and drawing L samples from the prior distribution $z_0 \sim \mathcal{N}(0, 1)$.
-The per sample loss of the flow mapping minimizes Eq. \ref{eq:kl_divergence_loss} with the output of Eq. \ref{eq:naf} according to
+We train the normalizing flow policy by obtaining the scene context feature vector from the backbone network as described in section \ref{section:scene_conditioning} and drawing L samples from the prior distribution $z_0 \sim \mathcal{N}(0, 1)$.
+The per sample loss for reverse KL (Equation~\ref{eq:kl_divergence_loss}) can be simplified as follows:

+The above loss function uses the cost function $J$ to learn a generator parameterized as a normalizing flow with prior $z_0$.
 Here, we can ignore the partition function as it does not depend on the parameter $\theta$.
 We elaborate more on the partition function in Appendix \ref{ap:partition_function}.
 The obtained solution can be interpreted as a maximum entropy sampling distribution for the whitebox planner.
 A maximum entropy policy can be proved to be a solution of robust-reward control problem in the presence of an adversary as shown in \cite{eysenbach2019if}.
 Even in the setting without an adversary, the adversarial objective bounds the worst case performance of the agent.
 This is similar to the policies obtained from state of the art model-free Reinforcement Learning method SAC~\cite{haarnoja2018soft}.
-The solution to the planning problem (Eq.\ref{eq:optimal_pi_finite_horizon}) is given by the most likely trajectory under the learned policy parameterized by $\theta$.
+The solution to the planning problem (Eq.\ref{eq:optimal_pi_finite_horizon}) is given by the maximum aposteriori estimate (MAP) under the learned policy parameterized by $\theta$.